Hepatitis B (HBV)

 Within six months of becoming infected, about 90 percent of adults will clear the virus on their own.
 This is known as acute hepatitis B. These individuals will develop lifelong protection against HBV.

 The remaining 10 percent who are unable to clear the virus become chronic carriers.
 This means they are chronically infected and infectious.
-There are various medications available to treat chronic hepatitis B and to help protect against liver damage.
+Not all people need treatment, but there are medications available to treat chronic hepatitis B and to help protect against liver damage.

 Prevention

 Hepatitis B can be prevented through immunization.
-Manitoba has a provincial immunization program.
-This provides free, publicly-funded hepatitis B vaccine to those who are eligible.
+Manitoba has a provincial immunization program that provides free, publicly funded hepatitis B vaccine to those who are eligible.
 If you are pregnant and infected with hepatitis B, your infant is at high risk of becoming a carrier.
-It is recommended that infants born to infected mothers receive a special injection as well as the first dose of the vaccine within 12 hours of birth.
+It is recommended that infants born to infected people receive an injection of antibodies (hepatitis B immunoglobulin) as well as the first dose of the vaccine within 12 hours of birth.
+In addition, the infant should receive a second and third dose of the vaccine at one and six months of age.
 This will help prevent infection.

 Manitoba Health Resources